EngineerBug/Maze-Solver/README.md

 #### 1.3.1: Alterative Algorithm

-An alternative algorithm to solve the maze would be breadth-first-search, a uniform method of searching a tree where instead of choosing the next node based on a stack, BFS chooses based on a queue.
-I.e. it searches by tree layer instead of by branch.
+An alternative algorithm to solve the maze would be breadth-first-search, a uninformed method of searching a tree where instead of choosing the next node based on a stack, BFS chooses based on a queue.
+I.e. it searches the tree by layer instead of by branch.

-BFS could improve performance because more paths (but fewer dead ends) would be searched.
+Both BFS and DDFS have high time comlexity and BFS has high space complexity, however BFS is complete and is gurenteed to return the optimal solution.
+Therefore, I expect that BFS will return a shorter path than DFS.

 #### 1.3.2: Implement Alternative Algorithm (Refer to breadthFirstSearch.py)

 Implementing BFS is rather simple after DFS is already being used.
 I simply replaced the stack used by DFS with a queue.
+I did this by changing the algorithm to take the first element of a list instead of the last.

 #### 1.3.3: Analyse Alternative Algorithm (Refer to breadthFirstSearch.py)